Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 Why Create a Personal Vision Statement?

-Because it’s easy to get distracted, to lose sight on what’s important to us.
+Because it’s easy to get distracted, to lose sight of what’s important to us.

-When we get disconnected for our life’s direction, other people’s agendas come before our own.
+When we get disconnected from our life’s direction, other people’s agendas come before our own.

 Have you noticed how, at times, every phone call, email, and notification on your screen draws your full attention?
 While at other times, you’re absorbed in your work regardless of the distraction?

 Vision doesn’t eliminate distraction.
 It inspires us to focus on what matters.